Space Ghost (TV series)

 Space Ghost is an American Saturday-morning superhero animated television series produced by Hanna-Barbera Productions, first broadcast on CBS from September 10, 1966, to September 16, 1967, and continued reruns until September 7, 1968.
 The series was composed of two unrelated segments, Space Ghost and Dino Boy in the Lost Valley.
 The series was created by Alex Toth and produced and directed by William Hanna and Joseph Barbera.
 Sometimes, it is alternatively called Space Ghost & Dino Boy to acknowledge the presence of both shows.

-The Space Ghost segments were seen again in the 1976 series Space Ghost and Frankenstein Jr. (which replaced the Dino Boy segments with the Frankenstein Jr. ones from fellow Hanna-Barbera show Frankenstein Jr. and The Impossibles), which aired on NBC from November 27, 1976, to September 4, 1977, after NBC put The Kids From C.A.P.E.R. on hiatus.
+The Space Ghost segments were seen again in the 1976 series Space Ghost and Frankenstein Jr. (which replaced the Dino Boy segments with the Frankenstein Jr. ones from fellow Hanna-Barbera show Frankenstein Jr. and The Impossibles), which aired on NBC from November 27, 1976, to September 4, 1977, to replace Land of the Lost.

+In the 1990s, the title character and others were brought back for an adult parody talk-show cartoon titled Space Ghost Coast to Coast.

 Segments

 Space Ghost

 Space Ghost, along with teenaged sidekicks Jan and Jace and their pet monkey Blip, fight villains in outer space.
 Usually, Space Ghost's sidekicks would get captured or trapped by the villains, and Space Ghost would have to defeat the villains and save the day.
 His enemies included Zorak, Brak and his brother Sisto, the Creature King, the Black Widow/Spider Woman, Moltar, and Metallus.